 Naturally, we looked to the hair pros to ask them about the best haircuts for a heart-shaped face, and many agreed on four beautiful styles—and two you should avoid at all costs.

-Below, the top stylist-approved haircuts for heart-shaped faces.
+Below, find the top stylist-approved haircuts for heart-shaped faces.

 Do: The Lob

-The haircut of the year happens to be universally flattering, and it gets the green lights from Jennifer Matos, celebrity stylist at the Rita Hazan Salon.
+This popular haircut happens to be universally flattering, and it gets the green light from Jennifer Matos, a celebrity stylist at the Rita Hazan Salon.
 “The lob is a great haircut that works well for heart-shaped faces,” she says.
 It is also a perfect haircut to try when transitioning from a longer length.
-Matos recommends keeping the length on the longer side, hitting the collar bone, as anything shorter can tend to look too boxy.
+Matos recommends keeping the length on the longer side, hitting the collar bone, as anything shorter tends to look too boxy.
 She says to ask your stylist to “keep the length in front and avoid very short layers."